cnbuff410/Libsvm-androidjni/README.md

     value1, value2, .... valueN (and the order of the values are specified by the respective index), and the class (or the result) of this array is label.

-    The reason why there are multiple values for each vector is that the input data to the problem you were trying to solve involves lots of 'features', or say 'attributes', so the input will be a set (or say vector/array).
+    The reason why there are multiple values for each vector is that the input data to the problem you were trying to solve involves lots of 'features', or say 'attributes', so the input will be a set/array.
     For example, Any 2-dimension point has coordinates X and Y so it has two attributes (X and Y).

     To describe two points (0,3) and (5,8) as having labels(classes) 1 and 2, we will write them as: